mariohernandez/component-based-development/exercises/2-building-components.md

 }
 ```
 The code above is a JSON object.
 JSON objects are written in `key/value` pairs.
 The **key** is a variable we can later pass to Drupal to map data to our component.
 More on this later.

+We have created individual variables for each of the fields of the Speaker component.
+However, for the social media icons we have created an array which holds the url and name of the social channel.
+This array will allow us to add as many or as little social media channels per speaker.

 ### 1.2.2 - Writing Twig Markup